 - Work as a professional sportsperson or sports coach

 Applications can be made from outside the UK.
-If you are in the UK and your current leave is under Tier 1, Tier 2, Tier 5 (Temporary Worker – GAE), start-up or innovator categories then you will also be able to apply for this visa from inside the UK.
+If you are in the UK and your current leave is under Tier 1 (Investor), Skilled Worker, Tier 5 (Temporary Worker – GAE), Start-up or Innovator categories then you will also be able to apply for this visa from inside the UK.

 Once you have obtained an endorsement, the earliest you can apply for your visa is 3 months before your planned travel date.